cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # this creates a javaArray which stores the javaFileObj inside
 # this example, however, is not needed thanks to the auto conversion
-# so one can simply pass the PythonList created above to the method
+# so, one can simply pass the PythonList created above to the method
 javaArray = a_jpsBaseLibGW_view.java.util.ArrayList()
 javaArray.append(javaFileObj)
 ```